-What you will need to make the high protein breakfast berry bowl:
+What you will need to make this berry smoothie bowl

-- Oats are such a magnificent superfood; they are wholegrain, a great carbohydrate source, full of fibre, essential vitamins, minerals and antioxidants.
+- A wholegrain, a great carbohydrate source, full of fibre, essential vitamins, minerals and antioxidants.

 - As they are low GI, your body will burn the carbohydrate at a slower rate, hopefully reducing that morning spike.

-- Loaded with antioxidants, fiber, protein, omega-3s and calcium.
+- Loaded with antioxidants, fibre, protein, omega-3s and calcium.
 These tiny seeds have it all!

 - A great swap if you’re looking to reduce the carb count as well, maybe try half oats and half chia seeds.